 Make these kebabs as an appetizer for your next party.
 You can make them in advance – just keep them in the freezer and thaw/fry before your guests arrive.
 They’re sure to be a hit with everyone!

-- Blend onion, serrano pepper, ginger, garlic and 1 tbs water in a food processor - blend until it forms a watery paste.
+- Blend onion, garlic, ginger, Serrano pepper and 1 tablespoon of water in a food processor - blend until it forms a watery paste.

-- Add 1 tbs ghee to a saute pan on medium heat and cook the onion mixture, stirring occasionally, until it begins to turn golden brown - this will take about 15 mins.
+- Add 1 tablespoon of ghee to a saute pan on medium heat and cook the paste, stirring occasionally, for about 15 minutes or until it begins to turn golden brown.

-- Add spices and stir-fry for a minute then add the ground meat.
+- Add the spices and stir-fry for a minute then add the ground meat.

 - Once the ground meat has browned, allow it to cool.